jakusotsu/ProxyCardGrid/README.md

 ### Place Images:
 Place the images you want to resize and include in the PDF in the same directory as the script.
 Supported formats are .png, .jpg, and .jpeg.
+The images will be arranged in a grid format, with each image displayed three times.

+Prepend a '_' to the image filename (_image.jpg) if you only want 1 copy of that image.

 ### Run the Script:
 Execute the script from your terminal or command prompt: